Private Federated Learning for High-dimensional Time Series: Theoretical Analysis

 \end{theorem}

-Theorem~\ref{thm:common-A0-error-bounds} establishes a non-asymptotic error bound for the Stage~I private representation estimator $\widehat{\bm A}_0$, and decomposes the estimation error into three interpretable components: \begin{enumerate} \item[(i)] Statistical estimation error ($\mathsf{Error}_{\mathrm{stat}}$): This component corresponds to the standard error rate for estimating a rank-$r$ matrix from pooled data. \item[(ii)] Client heterogeneity error ($\mathsf{Error}_{\mathrm{h}}$): This term reflects the mismatch between the client-specific coefficient matrix $\bm A_k^*$ and the shared low-rank representation $\bm A_0^*$.
-It is governed by the deviation magnitude $\phi(s_q)$, which measures the overall scale of the client-specific deviations $\bm\Delta_k^*$.
-In the current bound, $\mathsf{Error}_{\mathrm{h}}$ scales with $K$, but this dependence can be removed when the client sample sizes $T_k$ satisfy the standard sample size requirement in high-dimensional low-rank matrix estimation, as shown in Theorem~\ref{thm:personalized-error-bounds}. \item[(iii)] DP Gaussian-noise error ($\mathsf{Error}_{\mathrm{DP}}$): This term quantifies the additional error incurred by injecting Gaussian noise to enforce selective federated $(\varepsilon,\delta)$-DP on the sensitive index set $\mathcal I$.
-As expected, it grows with stronger privacy (smaller $\varepsilon$ and/or $\delta$) and with the number of protected coordinates $|\mathcal I|$, capturing the fundamental privacy-utility trade-off. \end{enumerate}
+Theorem~\ref{thm:common-A0-error-bounds} gives a high-probability sensitivity-calibrated selective federated privacy guarantee and a non-asymptotic error bound for $\widehat{\bm A}_0$.
+The high-probability statement only concerns whether the realized, given dataset generated from the VAR process satisfies the prescribed sensitivity upper bound.
+That is, the probability is taken over the data-generating process to control the event that the data-dependent sensitivity $\xi_k^{(n)}$ may exceed its deterministic upper bound; it is not a failure probability of the randomized Gaussian mechanism.
+Conditional on any fixed neighboring datasets satisfying this sensitivity bound, the selective federated $(\varepsilon,\delta)$-DP inequality is a mechanism-level statement whose probabilities are taken only over the added Gaussian noise.
+The estimation error decomposes into three components: \begin{enumerate} \item[(i)] Statistical estimation error ($\mathsf{Error}_{\mathrm{stat}}$): This component corresponds to the standard error rate for estimating a rank-$r$ matrix from pooled data. \item[(ii)] Client heterogeneity error ($\mathsf{Error}_{\mathrm{h}}$): This term reflects the intrinsic ambiguity in separating the shared low-rank component $\bm A_0^*$ from the client-specific deviations $\{\bbm\Delta_k^*\}_{k=1}^K$. $\|\bbm\Delta_k^*\|_{\op}\leq\zeta$ provides a weak-identifiability control on this ambiguity, leading to the bound $\mathsf{Error}_{\mathrm{h}}=\sqrt r K\zeta$.
+This $K$-dependence is a conservative bound for the common-component estimation step and is refined after the personalized Stage~II step, where the corresponding heterogeneity term no longer carries the factor $K$ under the per-client sample size condition in Theorem~\ref{thm:personalized-error-bounds}. \item[(iii)] DP Gaussian-noise error ($\mathsf{Error}_{\mathrm{DP}}$): This term quantifies the additional error incurred by injecting Gaussian noise to enforce selective federated $(\varepsilon,\delta)$-DP on the sensitive index set $\mathcal I$.
+As expected, it grows with stronger privacy (smaller $\varepsilon$ and/or $\delta$) and with the number of protected coordinates $|\mathcal I|$, capturing the fundamental privacy--utility trade-off. \end{enumerate}